griphiam/markphilpot_com/content/2015/review_nagi_no_asukara.md

 The writer for *Asukara* is [Mari Okada](https://en.wikipedia.org/wiki/Mari_Okada) and if you don't know that name, take note: she is also the writer for [Toradora!](https://hummingbird.me/anime/toradora) and [Anohana](https://hummingbird.me/anime/anohana-the-flower-we-saw-that-day) (among many others).
 A web of relationships is almost expected given her pedigree.

-After the first cour, an event takes place that splits up our cast of characters.
+After the first cour, an event takes place that splits up our cast.
 Five years later, the graph has evolved into this:

 ![Mid]({filename}/images/anime/2013/fall/nagi_no_asukara/mid.png){: .center}